-- 1-2.
+1-2.
 Grammar.
 Reading, covering about 100 pages.

-Sophomores, three times a week.
-Credit, 6 hours. - 3-4.
+3-4.
 Composition.
 Reading of modern prose writers, such as Heyse, Meyer, Keller, Fulda, Suderman; including during the second semester Dippold's German Scientific Reader.

 5-6.
 The whole year will be devoted to the study of Goethe, Schiller, and Lessing.